buddycloud/buddycloud.com/slate/source/includes/_realtime.md

 ```

 > Alongside the `type` and `target` keys, you can specify specific events you want to monitor (or not).
 By default you'll monitor most events.
 More information about this [can be found here](http://buddycloud.com/get-started-mobile#event_keys).

+###Get Push Notifications By Registering With The Pusher Service

 There's some work you will have to do in your mobile application in order to enable it to receive Buddycloud updates via push notifications, sent by our Pusher service.
 It will need to become a Google Cloud Messaging client so that it's able to receive those updates.